Kyra Langhelm, DO

 Where are you from?
 Gig Harbor, Washington

 What are your professional interests?
-EMS, wilderness medicine, rural health.
+EMS, wilderness medicine, rural health

 Why did you choose our program?
-I chose U of A South Campus EM because I wanted a program that had a strong sense of community and felt like a family, and it was clear that U of A South Campus EM offered that.
+I chose U of A South Campus Emergency Medicine because I wanted a program that had a strong sense of community and felt like a family, and it was clear that U of A South Campus EM offered that.
 Since the day I interviewed, I have felt supported by everyone I’ve met and found it easy to connect with folks on a personal level.
 In addition to the awesome people, the program offers the opportunity to become a more competent Spanish speaker while working in a community hospital.

-What are your non-medical goals during residency?
-While in residency I hope to become more involved in the greater Tucson community.
-I want to explore Mount Lemmon and the surrounding areas including the Baja peninsula, complete a 25K with my fiancé and expand our fur family with the addition of another dog.
-I’m also looking forward to finding an adaptive sports organization to volunteer with as I’ve enjoyed three years of work with my local organization in Oregon.
+What are your nonmedical goals during residency?
+While in residency, I hope to become more involved in the greater Tucson community.
+I want to explore Mount Lemmon and the surrounding areas, including the Baja Peninsula, complete a 25K with my fiancé and expand our fur family with the addition of another dog.
+I’m also looking forward to finding an adaptive sports organization to volunteer with, as I’ve enjoyed three years of work with my local organization in Oregon.

 Degrees

-• DO: Western University of Health Sciences College of Osteopathic Medicine of the Pacific, Pomona Campus
+- DO: Western University of Health Sciences College of Osteopathic Medicine of the Pacific, Pomona Campus